julbob/api_sells_phone/README.md

 # Sells

-Table of sells which contains :
+Table of sells whichS1²1Q contains :
 - id
 - name of shop
 - product id, foreign key which reference to id of product table